 In Canada and the United States, "hockey" refers to Ice Hockey, a sport played with a puck between two teams of six players on ice.
 In the rest of the English-speaking world (UK, Ireland, South Africa, India, Australia, New Zealand), "hockey" refers to field hockey, a sport played with a ball between two teams of eleven players on artificial turf or grass.
 Furthermore, the international governing body for field hockey is the International Hockey Federation (FIH), while the international governing body for ice hockey is the International Ice Hockey Federation (IIHF).
 The Olympics uses this naming convention as well.

 The British expression "keep your pecker up" does not translate well into American English.
-Pecker in Britain means spirits or nerve, but in America it is slang for penis.
+Pecker in Britain means "spirits" or "nerve" (or more literally "nose"), but in America it is slang for penis.
 This is why the line "Be firm, be firm, my pecker" in Trial By Jury will inevitably make American audiences laugh; he's just telling himself to be more confident, not dealing with a case of The Loins Sleep Tonight.

 "Screwed up" means "rolled up" in Britain.
 In America it means "messed up" or "disturbing", and in Australia it means "broken" (though the American version has filtered into British and Australian usage).